 Files available for download

-An applicant that wants to film in Fiji but does not wish to access any of the filming incentive must also apply to Film Fiji for a film permit.
-Application must include the Application for Filming Permit Form, passport details of cast & crew, flight itinerary and list of filming equipment.
+An applicant that wants to film in Fiji needs to apply to Film Fiji for a film permit.
+The application must include, amongst others, the Application for Filming Permit Form, a brief summary of the project, passport details of cast & crew, flight itinerary and list of filming equipment, and the estimated budget.

 To access the Film Tax Rebate, the Applicant has to write a letter of application to Film Fiji giving information required by Rule 8 and Schedule 1 of the Film Tax Rebate Rules 2004.

 Once the Film is completed, the Film Company applies to Film Fiji for a Final Certificate, which includes a set of Audited Accounts.

 An Applicant must apply to Film Fiji for a Provisional Certificate stating that a proposed Audio Visual Production (AVP) will, when complete, be a qualifying AVP.

 An Application Form must be filled out and will include an Application Fee, Script or Synopsis, Budget in FJD, Completion Bond Certificate etc.

 3.1 F1/F2 APPLICATION FOR FINAL CERTIFICATE

 Within 6 months of the end of the AVP, the applicant should apply for a Final Certificate.

 An Application Form for a Final Certificate must be filled out and will include an Application Fee, Detailed Expenditure Report, Independent Audit Report, Documents showing compliance with the Provisional Certificate, Shooting Script, DVDs of the completed production with the final end credits, Broadcast Masters, Copy of Press Kit, Full Cast & Crew List and addresses etc.